LukeStorry/nextjs-netlify-blog-test/readme.md

-# Season of Vegan
+# Season of The Vegan

-Sourcecode for the Season Of Vegan website
+Sourcecode for the Season Of The Vegan website

 NextJS & NetlifyCms